JayStGelais/cucumber-java-code-sample/README.md

 # Instructions
 This repository contains the skeleton of a Cucumber test suite that inludes a gradle build and a single feature file.
-**Please submit a pull request that adds Glue Code and additional implmentations to satisfy the test scenarios in the feature file.**
+**Please submit a pull request that adds Glue Code and additional implementations to satisfy the test scenarios in the feature file.**

 # About This Repository